mobilizeamerica/api/sql_data_dictionary/README.md

 | tag_id | integer | Unique identifier of the tag |
 | tag__name | citext | Name of the tag |

+## VAN Views
+The following views map roughly to VAN Event, Shift, Signup, and Person [objects](https://developers.ngpvan.com/van-api#events).
+The following views will only be populated if the organization has a VAN committee set.

 ## VAN Events

 The `van_events` view contains information about VAN events that have been synced to Mobilize.
 Only VAN events that belong to the organization's VAN committee are included.